remarkjs/remark-lint/packages/remark-lint-no-undefined-references/readme.md

 Options: `Object`, optional.

-The object can have an `allow` property, an array of strings that may appear between `[` and `]` but that should not be treated as link identifiers.
+The object can have an `allow` field, set to an array of strings that may appear between `[` and `]`, but that should not be treated as link identifiers.

 ## Presets